 Mr. Richard Qiangdong Liu, Ms. Yayun Li and Ms. Pang Zhang are the shareholders of our principal variable interest entities, including Jingdong 360, Jiangsu Yuanzhou and Xi'an Jingdong Xincheng, among others.
-Mr. Richard Qiangdong Liu is our chairman of board of directors and chief executive officer, Ms. Yayun Li is chief executive officer of JD Digits, a significant investee of our company, and Ms. Pang Zhang is our chief human resources officer.
+Mr. Richard Qiangdong Liu is our chairman of board of directors, Ms. Yayun Li is chief executive officer of JD Technology, a significant investee of our company, and Ms. Pang Zhang is our chief human resources officer.